cherrysnowleapord/cherrysnowleapord/README.md

 **Discord**: @snowygrant <br />

 # Final notes

-First of all, Thank you! <br />
+Thank you for your time and consideration! <br />
-Feel free to reach out to me for any and all questions!
+Feel free to reach out to me for any questions.